-What contingencies are required because of the COVID-19 pandemic?
+What contingencies are required because of the health & safety issues?

-Pandemic contingency planning is required for all Global Seminar programs.
-Safety is our highest priority; therefore, we ask for your understanding because we must follow all risk management policies to promote the health and safety of faculty and students.
+Safety is our highest priority; therefore, all Global Seminars will have contingency planning for a variety of risk management issues such as pandemics, geopolitical instability, and other risks.
+We ask for your understanding because we must all follow UC risk management policies to promote the health and safety of faculty and students.